My Romani Gypsy background gave me a wealth of

 received hardly any schooling, mostly due to my Asperger's and motor dyspraxia - which doesn't

 mean I am unintelligent; it in fact gave me a broader insight into the way people tick.
-This undoubtedly aids my writing, music, and my thinking, which I'm grateful for.
+This undoubtedly aids my writing, music, and thinking, which I'm grateful for.